j4ckgrey/kebap/README.md

 The latest executables for Windows, macOS, Linux, iOS, Android and Web can be found on the [releases page](https://github.com/DonutWare/Fladder/releases).

-You can pull the Docker version using the following tag: ```ghcr.io/donutware/fladder:latest```.
+You can pull the Docker version using the following tags: ```ghcr.io/donutware/fladder:latest```. or ```ghcr.io/donutware/fladder-rootless:latest```

 *Platform-specific installation and usage instructions can be found [here](https://github.com/DonutWare/Fladder/blob/develop/INSTALL.md).*

 <a href='https://play.google.com/store/apps/details?id=nl.jknaapen.fladder&pcampaignid=pcampaignidMKT-Other-global-all-co-prtnr-py-PartBadge-Mar2515-1'><img alt='Get it on Google Play' src='https://play.google.com/intl/en_us/badges/static/images/badges/en_badge_web_generic.png' width=250/></a>

 > [!WARNING]
-> For windows users, sometimes flutter applications are marked as false positives by windows defender for more info see [this issue](https://github.com/DonutWare/Fladder/issues/197#issuecomment-2568906874).
+> (Windows) Some flutter applications are marked as false positives by windows defender for more info see [this issue](https://github.com/DonutWare/Fladder/issues/197#issuecomment-2568906874).

 ## How to Contribute
-Interest in contributing?
+Interested in contributing?
 Here are a couple of ways you can help:

 ### 🐛 Reporting Bugs
 - Before reporting a bug, **please ensure** that the issue hasn't been reported already.